 - Keep in mind you’re knitting for the final piece.
 It doesn’t matter how it looks in the interim.
 It’ll likely only be you who will see it.

 I started out slipping the first stitch of my shawls because I liked the look.
-But then I realized it was constraining how much I could stretch during blocking and I eventually stopped in most cases.
+But then I realized it was constraining how much I could stretch during blocking and I eventually stopped doing it in a lot of cases.
 Again, ymmv.

 Which type of slipped stitches?